reportportal/agent-js-cucumber/README.md

 Attributes for features and scenarios are parsed from @tags as `@key:value` pair.

-To add attributes to the items you can use the next method:
+To add attributes to the step items you can use the next method:

 ```javascript
 Then(/^I should see my new task in the list$/, function() {